 Now that you have your basic design mapped out, it's time to decide which plants will go where.
 Brainstorm some plant ideas that you'd like to include in your edible garden.
 Which fruit does your family love most?
 Can you grow that in your area?
 Make sure to research which fruiting plants need a cross-pollinator and plan accordingly.

-Do you need additional help designing the edible garden of your dreams?
-Download my free step-by-step edible landscape design guide, including more details and examples for every step of the process.
+Do you need more help designing the edible garden of your dreams?